bdnhrsn/Sonic/README.md

 Sonic is a library of C++ routines for performing real-time binaural audio processing on mobile devices.
 The current version supports only iOS devices.

-### PGL Contributors

-If you are a member of the PGL Sonic team, please consult [the Sonic workflow guide](WORKFLOW.md) before modifying code.

 ### Layout

 `include/`	Header files for the source code.